VladPrytula/reinforcement_learning_search_from_scratch/docs/book/README.md

 But if you're the kind of person who reads a policy gradient theorem and finds yourself wondering about the dominated convergence conditions that justify swapping the derivative and expectation—*and* you want to see that gradient computed on actual hardware—then I hope this book will resonate.

 I wrote it for the version of myself who was searching library shelves for exactly this: a text that takes both the mathematics and the engineering seriously, and doesn't treat them as separate concerns.
+If you've felt that same gap, I hope this book serves you well.

 Welcome.
 Let's begin.